eypsilon/Curler/tests/curler/README.md

 # Apache2 HTTP Auth

 HTTP Auth setup examples for responding Server.
+See [Example Page](./app.responder.receiver.php) how to use.

 ## AuthType Basic